Understanding How Foam Density Shapes Stability and Balanced Elevation

 Angle preservation under real load

 When a wedge is designed with a specific degree of incline, the expectation is that this angle will be present during use, not only in technical drawings.
-High density foam helps preserve this angle by limiting how far the apex and central zones compress under the combined weight of both legs.
+High-density foam helps preserve this angle by limiting how far the apex and central zones compress under the combined weight of both legs.

 If the center compresses significantly more than the edges, the effective incline becomes shallower, and the user loses elevation height.
 This can reduce the perceived benefit of the session, not because elevation as a concept is weak, but because the underlying structure is not preserving the intended orientation.